jecastrom/dataV3_2.06_activities/lesson_2.06_activity_3.md

 The students can refer to the following link to read more about normalization, its advantages and disadvantages. (https://whatisdbms.com/normalization-in-dbms-anomalies-advantages-disadvantages/)

+*When several instances of the same data are scattered across different tables without proper relationship/link, it can cause strange conditions where some will get updated with new values whereas others won't.
+This leaves our database in an inconsistent state!*

 -- 2
 Later in the labs we will use another database that models a DVD rental store.
 ERD (entity relationship diagram) for the database is shown below.
 You can refer the file `sakila-schema.pdf` in the files_for_activities folder as well.